-All cables must be suitable for operation on a 240 VAC ± 6%, 50 Hz ± 0.1 Hz system.
+All cables shall be suitable for operation on a 240 VAC \pm 6%, 50 Hz \pm 0.1 Hz system.

 Voltage fluctuations outside these limits may occur under some conditions, such as those due to faults or due to sudden disconnection of large electrical loads or due to lightning strikes.